Sjeiti/ronvalstarnl/src/data/markdown/post_implementing-css-color-functions.md

 We have the function names and parameters, how do we run them?
 We could use regex to dismantle them but that would get messy pretty soon because functions can be nested.
 Even CSS variables use a lookup function: `var(--my-value)`.
-I'm afraid we're going to have to write... (imagine spooky sound effects here),,, a parser.
+I'm afraid we're going to have to write... (imagine spooky sound effects here)... a parser.

 I'm a very visual programmer and I imagine a lot of front-end developers are.
 I've always steered clear of lexers, parsers and AST thinking it was for smart people, with thick glasses.